Deep learning probability flows and entropy production rates in active matter: Motility-induced phase separation

-Because our neural network architecture is defined at the particle level, it is agnostic to the number of particles $N$ in the system.
+\paragraph{Transfer learning toward larger systems.} Because our neural network architecture is defined at the particle level, it is agnostic to the number of particles $N$ in the system.
 This means that we can take a single network trained with $N=4096$ and investigate whether it can make reasonable predictions for higher values of $N$ without any re-training.
-In Figure~\ref{fig:mips_N_transfer}, we show predictions of the total EPR $|v_g|$ and system EPR $\divg v_g$ as a function of $N$, ultimately scaling up to $32768$ particles.
-As the number of particles increases, the cluster becomes more well-defined, and the signal in the EPR seen for $N=4096$ becomes increasingly high-resolution.
-These results highlight the remarkable fact that the local environment learned with $N=4096$ -- where dataset generation is significantly cheaper -- can be used to make predictions about systems with larger numbers of interacting particles.
+Physically, because the possible local environments for a given particle should be roughly independent of $N$ for $N$ sufficiently large, we expect our learned network to generalize beyond the training data.
+In Figure~\ref{fig:mips_N_transfer}, we show predictions of $|v_g|$ and $\divg v_g$ as a function of $N$, ultimately scaling up to $32768$ particles.
+As the number of particles increases, the cluster becomes more well-defined, and the signals in the probability flow and the EPR seen for $N=4096$ become increasingly high-resolution.
+These results highlight the remarkable fact that the local environment learned with $N=4096$ -- where dataset generation is significantly cheaper -- can be used to make predictions about systems with a larger number of interacting particles.